Wild Scotland cruise travelers in blue jackets with guide in red parka ride a Zodiac boat into a cave in turquoise water.

 Use the itinerary as a guide only.
 Itineraries may be altered due to weather, wildlife, national park regulation or at the captain’s discretion.
 The ability to be flexible makes this type of small ship cruising unique.

-Northern Isles: Scotland & Iceland Itinerary
+Northern Isles: Scotland & Iceland (Ultimate Adventure) Itinerary

 Route map of Northern Isles: Scotland & Iceland cruise from Edinburgh to Reykjavik by way of Orkney & Shetland Islands & a circumnavigation of Iceland.